gdryf/analyzit/package/README.md

 <br>

-Analysis of the composition of cosmetics and tracking of how dangerous are the products entered by the user.
+Analysis of the composition of cosmetics, customizable grading system of their dangers and tracking of the grades of products entered by the user.

 ## 🔥 Usage